This post may contain affiliate links, view our disclosure policy.

 Located only 27 miles from the West Entrance, Whitefish, Montana is a popular home base for those looking to explore the towering mountains, cascading waterfalls, and abundant wildlife found in Glacier National Park.

-Likewise, be sure to check out the many opportunities for hiking, biking, camping, whitewater rafting, and horseback riding, within the park.
+Likewise, be sure to check out the many opportunities for hiking, biking, camping, whitewater rafting, and horseback riding within the park and around West Glacier.

 This place has it all!

-5. Stay & Play at Whitefish Mountain Resort
+5. Stay and Play at Whitefish Mountain Resort

 As one of the largest ski resorts in North America, Whitefish Mountain Resort has over 3,000 acres of terrain for all abilities and interests.

-It was recently ranked No 3.
-Best Resort in the West by Ski Magazine readers for the 2020-2021 ski season, and 2nd in affordability.
+It was recently ranked No. 6 Best Resort in the West by Ski Magazine readers for the 2023-2024 ski season and 7th Best Ski Resort in the United States.

 In the summer, Whitefish Mountain Resort converts into a giant outdoor recreation area offering 25 miles of lift-accessed and cross-country mountain bike trails, zipline tours, alpine slides, and an aerial adventure park.